Cultural Identity Therapy for Latinas in NYC.

 How cultural identity therapy in NYC helps

-I founded my therapy practice so that other Latinas could receive the support I didn’t know what possible for me.
+I founded my online therapy practice so that other Latinas could receive the support I didn’t know what possible for me.

 I want my practice to be a safe harbor where you can explore the nuances of your bicultural identities and develop more compassion for all you carry.

-In therapy, I help you clarify your values and claim your needs so that you can build a life that reflects to who you truly are.
+In therapy, I help you clarify your values and claim your needs so that you can build a life that reflects who you truly are.

 Topics covered in cultural identity therapy in NYC